-Likelihood of Entry The likelihood of entry in the BUS fixed access market using Potential cable-based Market Assessment wireline technology is normally very low, though there is some entry in SKN and new and Digicel RFIs prospect for entry using fixed wireless technology, which would fibre-based entry in be most effective in the medium to large business segments of GND, SLU and SVG the market.
+5. Barriers to Entry Likelihood of Entry Financial The likelihood of entry in the BUS fixed access market using wireline technology is normally very low, though there is some prospect for entry using fixed wireless technology, which would be most effective in the medium to large business segments of the market.
 Digicel has used this technology in other countries in the Caribbean, and could use it in the MS. As well, in GND, SLU and SVG, Digicel has the means to enter the BUS fixed voice market via its CARCIP Project related fibre networks in these three MS. In addition, there is also potential for cable- based entry in SKN (via Caribbean Cable Communications).
-5. Barriers to Financial Very high cost of entry for new wireline entrants, whereas fixed Market Assessment Entry wireless technology would be less costly.
-However, with CWC's • acquisition of FLOW, Marpin and Karib there is no prospect for a cable-based competitive entry in most MS. Otherwise, as noted, Digicel has the means to enter the BUS fixed voice market by providing Fibre-based Retail Services in GND, SLU and SVG.
-Technical/ Number portability and unbundled loops not currently available.
-Regulatory 6.
-Consumer Barriers to The imminent introduction of fixed number portability should Behaviour Switching promote switching and, therefore, greater competition Survey Evidence No recent survey evidence.
-7. Other Countervailing Likely in the case of large multiline/bundled service customers.
-Factors Buyer Power · Notage (1) All info mustion on COW include s its recent acquisitions in Columbus (FLOW) in CND SIII and SV C Managin in DOM and Van 1.
-C-11. : CIII 1 CVC
+Very high cost of entry for new wireline entrants, whereas fixed wireless technology would be less costly.
+However, with CWC's acquisition of FLOW, Marpin and Karib there is no prospect for a cable-based competitive entry in most MS. Otherwise, as noted, Digicel has the means to enter the BUS fixed voice market by providing Fibre-based Retail Services in GND, SLU and SVG.
+Potential cable-based entry in SKN and new fibre-based entry in GND, SLU and SVG Market Assessment and Digicel RFIs Market Assessment Technical/ Regulatory Number portability and unbundled loops not currently available.
+6. Consumer Behaviour Barriers to Switching Survey Evidence The imminent introduction of fixed number portability should promote switching and, therefore, greater competition No recent survey evidence.
+7. Other Factors Countervailing Buyer Power Likely in the case of large multiline/bundled service customers.